juansta/breakin/woolworths.md

 Received a phone call from the builder in regards to coming out to look at the garage door.

 We arranged for him to come out today (between 15:00 and 15:30) to have a look at what was required.

+# 23rd May
+Recevied a phone call from Claim Central at 08:46.

+## Phone Record
+I spoke to Hackan (sp?) who was confirming that I had spoken to the builder in regards to the works.

+I let him know that the garage door person had come out to quote and would be getting back to the with a price.
+I also let him know about the urgency of the job and its requirement to be completed by the 22nd June.

+## Email Communication
+I also received an email from Claim Central stating that the works had been completed.
+However, works have not even begun at my house.

+This lead me to ring Claim Central.

+### Phone Record
+I spoke to Bernie at 16:06.
+He confirmed that this email (and SMS) was a glitch in their system and that someone must have closed off the claim by accident.
+He also confirmed that he could see no works had been carried out, and assured me that the claim was still opened in their system.
+He assured me that the claim would not be *forgotten* or deleted from their system.